 There never really was much in Sinoukville, despite it being advertised as a beach resort.
 It seemed the main attraction was the two islands off its coast, Koh Rong being one of them (I can’t remember the other one).
 Still, there were some decent restaurants and bars, and dodgy characters on street corners who tried to offer us heroin and crystal meth.
 Anyway, the plan on this day was to rise early and sunbathe on the resort’s beaches, but we only just woke with enough time to breakfast, have our cards declined at a Canadia ATM, and get picked up by a Mekong ‘Express’ mini-van – supposedly the fastest form of travel here.
 Similar to Vietnam, the drivers speed along like maniacs.
 But the good news is that it shaves hours off the trip.
 Our driver might have been a maniac, often overtaking four cars at a time, but he was smiling and always pleasant.
 The journey is an hour shorter than the one that took us the opposite way.
 We get off in Pnomh Penh and like vultures, the tuk-tuk drivers swarm us.
 Although we don’t know where exactly in Pnomh Penh we are, Sophie snorts at one driver’s $20 fee to take us to the Mekong riverside.
 We offer him $3 and he accepts, laughing, like he knows he was being cheeky.
 We’re back at the same hotel as before, but this time there are creepy-crawlies in the bed and the place has a strange smell.
-We walk along the riverside and find a bar that does delicious English roast dinners for under £4.
+We walk along the riverside and find a bar that serves delicious English roast dinners for under £4.
 Then we had a very stressful two hours thanks to dodgy WiFi and a stubborn Halifax employee in regards to my constantly declining credit card.
 Apparently, the woman claims, there’s nothing wrong with the card – it just doesn’t work on some cashpoints, even those with the Mastercard symbol.
 The stress pays off though, literally.
 Similar to Sophie’s success, I’m awarded £15 for any charges incurred when I had to use my debit card for withdrawals, £25 for the inconvenience, and £90 for the international phone call costs.

 On the way back to our room we make awkward eye contact with an American man with his pants unbuckled.
 He’s with a prostitute.
 We go in our room and hear him – quite clearly – complaining that she ‘broke the deal’ by asking for more money.
 He sends her downstairs and starts shouting over the balcony, ordering a new prostitute, presumably from the groups that stand on the street corners at night.
 ‘The one in pink’ he wants.
 There’s some exchange, then a drugged-up Australian appears and they start grumbling together out in the hall, the Australian upset that one of the prostitutes stole his phone and credit card.
 I remember the Aussie now: he was the same horrible man who was drugged up and harassing staff in a bar during our first stay in the city.
 The men talked almost like they were Gods, as though the Cambodian women were inferior sex things.
 I was glad they’d lost everything.